sustglobal/dev-center/jekyll/api.md

 toc: true
 ---

-Sust Global's Climate Explorer API is a RESTful API interface to to Sust Global's climate intelligence capabilities.
+Sust Global's Climate Explorer API is a RESTful API interface to Sust Global's climate intelligence capabilities.
-The API is currently enables users to access generated physical risk exposure datasets programmatically.
+The API currently enables users to access generated physical risk exposure datasets programmatically.
 This guide helps users learn how to work with the API directly.

 ## Quickstart